autowarefoundation/autoware-documentation/docs/contributing/coding-guidelines/ros-nodes/topic-message-handling/00-topic-message-handling.md

 ## Introduction

 Here is coding guideline for a topic message handling method which includes more enhanced method than usually used one, which is roughly explained in [Discussions page](https://github.com/orgs/autowarefoundation/discussions/4612).
 Refer to the page to understand the basic concept of the enhanced method.
-You can find sample source code in [ros2_subscription_examples](https://github.com/takam5f2/ros2_subscription_examples) referred from this document.
+You can find sample source codes in [ros2_subscription_examples](https://github.com/takam5f2/ros2_subscription_examples) referred from this document.

 ## Typical message handling method usually used

-At first, let us see a typical message handling method usually used currently.
+At first, let us see a typical message handling method usually used.
 In a typical ROS 2 application, a topic message which is received by Subscription is referred to and processed by a dedicated callback function.

 ```c++